zalando/PGObserver/README.md

 - WAL (XLOG) volumes
 - Index usage

-For some metrics, you will have to install data-gathering wrapper functions — also known as stored procedures — on the server being monitored.
+For some metrics you must install data-gathering wrapper functions — also known as stored procedures — on the server being monitored.
 This will enable you to circumvent the superuser requirements.

 Go [here](https://zalando.github.io/PGObserver/) for some PGObserver screenshots and a nice illustration by Zalando Tech resident artist [Kolja Wilcke](https://github.com/kolja).

 ###Additional Features
-With some extra setup ([see instructions](https://github.com/zalando/PGObserver/tree/master/extra_features), you can also:
+With some extra setup ([see instructions](https://github.com/zalando/PGObserver/tree/master/extra_features)), you can also:

 - monitor blocked processes (needs a cron script on the host DB)
 - monitor pg_stat_statements (needs an enabled pg_stat_statements extension)
--Do cron aggregations for speeding up sproc load and database size graphs; these are useful when monitoring tens of instances
+- Do cron aggregations for speeding up sproc load and database size graphs; these are useful when monitoring tens of instances
-- export metrics data to [InfluxDB](https://influxdb.com/) for custom charting/dashboarding with [Grafana](http://grafana.org/)or some other tool
+- export metrics data to [InfluxDB](https://influxdb.com/) for custom charting/dashboarding with [Grafana](http://grafana.org/) or some other tool

 ###How PGObserver Works
 A Java application gathers metrics by querying PostgreSQL performance views (pg_stat_*).
 You can configure gathering intervals for the different metrics on a per-host, per-metric basis.
 This enables you to gather more details for critical systems and provide fewer details for less-important systems — thereby reducing the amount of data stored.